smartprocure/futil-js/README.md

 ### isBlank
 `x -> bool`
 Designed to determine if something has a meaningful value, like a ux version of truthiness.
-It's true for everything except null, undefined, '', [], and {}.
+It's false for everything except null, undefined, '', [], and {}.
 Another way of describing it is that it's the same as falsiness except 0 and false are truthy and {} is falsey.
 Useful for implementing "required" validation rules.

 ### isNotBlank
 `x -> bool`